|

 mistake was made.
 In fact, such a statement actually does not always truly even mean that the

-result was false.
+result was actually false.
+The result might be a simple aberration of the way that "normal ranges" are set.
 And the significance of the situation varies upon what kind of

 - a "screening